-The cervix may start to open prematurely in the woman, so the chances of miscarriage also increase.
-In such cases, avoiding sex would be the better option, for the health of the baby.
+The cervix may start to open prematurely in a woman during pregnancy, so the chances of miscarriage increase.
+In such cases, avoiding sex would be the better option, for the health of you and your baby.

 3. Multiple Pregnancies

 When you are pregnant with more than one baby, sex may involve higher chances of risk for foetuses.
 It is a common occurrence that you may face such type of bleeding after sex in early pregnancy as well.